 Financial Health Signals

 Willis Towers has an operating margin of 23.0%, meaning the company retains $23 of operating profit per $100 of revenue.
-This strong profitability earns a score of 73/100, reflecting efficient cost management and pricing power.
+This results in a moderate score of 58/100, indicating healthy but not exceptional operating efficiency.
 This is up from 6.3% the prior year.

 Willis Towers carries a low D/E ratio of 0.72, meaning only $0.72 of long-term debt for every $1 of shareholders' equity.
 This conservative leverage earns a score of 87/100, indicating a strong balance sheet with room for future borrowing.

-Willis Towers scores 1.45, below the 1.81 distress threshold.
-The score is driven primarily by a large market capitalization ($27.4B) relative to total liabilities ($21.5B).
+Willis Towers scores 1.34, below the 1.81 distress threshold.
 This indicates elevated financial distress risk and warrants close attention to liquidity and debt levels.

 Willis Towers passes 5 of 9 financial strength tests.
 All 4 profitability signals pass (positive income, cash flow, and earnings quality), 1 of 2 leverage/liquidity signals pass, neither operating efficiency signal passes.